firavoyage/blogging/readme.md

   - the sound of silence (simon & garfunkel)
   - kletka (molchat doma)
   - old memory (manack & bruno wen li)
+  - the legend of zelda: ocarina of time title theme (koji kondo)
   - caresse sur l'océan (bruno coulais & les petits chanteurs de saint-marc)
-  - the legend of zelda: ocarina of time title theme (koji kondo)
   - sky (beyond)
   - fu shi shan xia (eason chan)
   - one last kiss (hikaru utada)
   - ymca (village people)
   - hyehwadong (park bo ram)
   - story of time (luo da you)
+  - if (bo peep, bo luo sai dong)
 - - in solitude where we are least alone (2010)
   - worldend: what do you do at the end of the world? are you busy? will you save us?
 (2017)
   - tom and jerry classic collection (1940)